-Code Course Title T-P-Pj (Credit) Prerequisite CUTM1469 Atomic Structure and Bonding 3-2-1
+Code Course Title T-P-Pj (Credit) Prerequisite

+CUTM1469 Atomic Structure and Chemical 3-2-1

+Bonding

-- To study and compare between various theories of atomic structure. - To know the most common structure and hybridization observed for different compounds. - To use periodic trend to understand the chemistry of alkali metals, alkaline earth metals, halogens, transition as well as inner transition elements.
+- To develop basic concepts of theories of atoms and molecules. - To understand the most common structure and hybridization observed for different compounds. - To use periodic trends in order to understand the chemistry of alkali metals, alkaline earth metals, halogens, transition as well as inner transition elements.